-Aegina, the First Capital of Greece
+Aegina | Explore The First Capital of Greece

 Aegina, a small island located very close to Athens, is one of the most traditional and picturesque islands of the Saronic Gulf.

-The island has stunning ancient monuments and temples, like the Temple of Aphaia,
+The island has stunning ancient monuments and temples, like the Temple of Aphaia, the Temple of Apollo, God of Prophecies and Patron of the Arts and the Temple of Ellanios Zeus, The Supreme God.

 The Temple of Aphaia

-Athena, the Greek goddess of wisdom.
+The Temple of Aphaia, built in the 5th century BC, is located in the north of the island, under pine trees overlooking the beautiful blue sea.
+The temple was dedicated to Athena, the goddess of wisdom.
 It is one of the best-preserved temples of ancient Greece and one of the most important ancient monuments and attractions on Aegina.
-The location of the temple is said to be one of the three points that form a "holy triangle".
-Included in this sacred isosceles triangle are the Parthenon of
+The location of the temple is said to be one of the three points that form a “holy triangle”.
+Included in this sacred isosceles triangle are the Parthenon of Athens, the Temple of Poseidon, The Olympian God of The Sea at Cape Sounion and the Temple of Aphaia.

 The Temple of Apollo Delphinius